 Apps Script

-This page outlines the steps to connect Apps Script to the CData Connect Cloud Virtual SQL Server API and display the data in Google Sheets.
+This page outlines the steps to connect Apps Script to CData Connect Cloud via the Query API.

 Prerequisites